Kobe Fukiai High School: International Course (formerly English-Concentration Course)

 Students are educated to utilize the universal language of English for development of cross-cultural understanding, as well as for exploration and action from an international perspective in themes such as human rights, environment, and the economy.

 School Philosophy and Accomplishments

 The success of Fukiai High School emanates from the school-wide philosophical belief described as "Be Independent, Be Creative, Be a Global Citizen."Fukiai High School has adopted its school unity slogan as "綾なせ光彩、ひらけ世界 (cherish your brilliance, open up a world of opportunities)."

 The school mascot is Fukix, a character based on the mythical fire-bird, phoenix.

 Fukiai High School shows its competitive edge by regularly sending students to national competitions such as the annual All Japan High School English Speech Contest.
 In 2022, two students from Fukiai High School dominated the First and Second places at its regional competition, winning the First and Third Prizes in the national contest.
-Fukiai High School Dance Club sends its teams to national tournaments.
+Fukiai High School Debate Team won 5th place out of 64 select high schools at 2024 All Japan High School Debate Tournament.
+Fukiai High School Dance Club sends its teams to national tournaments and participates in various dance projects.